Cami Ryan, Ph.D.

 Q: Can you address the effects shown from genetically modified feed on the stomach of animals as seen in this study http://www.floatingpath.com/2013/06/13/new-study-shows-genetically-modified-foods-destroy-animal-stomachs/ ?

 A: The following excerpt from a blog by Dr. Cami Ryan, B. Comm., Ph.
 D., Departments of Plant Science & Bioresource Policy, Business & Economics, College of Agriculture, University of Saskatchewan, entitled “From 'I Smell a Rat' to 'When Pigs fly': Bad Science Makes Its Rounds," provides an overview of scientific reaction to this study.
 "From ‘I smell a rat‘ to ‘when pigs fly," bad science has been making the rounds of late.
-The multi-authored article 'A long-term toxicology study on pigs fed a combined genetically modified (GM) soy and GM maize diet' [referenced in the [...]GMO Basics Health & Safety
+The multi-authored article 'A long-term toxicology study on pigs fed a combined genetically modified (GM) soy and GM maize diet' [re [...]GMO Basics Health & Safety

 A: Industrial agriculture and agricultural companies – Monsanto, in particular – have been the subject of fear campaigns spearheaded by critics of GMOs.
 Much of what is outlined in these campaigns is lies and half-truths and it all makes companies like Monsanto look “bad.”
 Over the past two decades, critics of GMOs and genetic engineering use misinformation and “mythmaking” as a way to capture audience interest and influence public opinion about products of biotechnology and the companies and scientists that develop them.
 Behind much of this is [...]Business Practices GMOs & Farmers